copernicus-mogley/zkav.club/README.md

 ### Workshops

 Zk Av Club Workshops are conversational learning sessions where people learn by doing.
-They’re community-led and intentionally broad:  technical or non-technical, beginner-friendly or advanced, and in any language—always with a bias toward FOSS, privacy, and decentralized (p2p) tech.
+They’re community-led and intentionally broad: in can be technical or non-technical, beginner-friendly or advanced, and in any language—always with a bias toward FOSS, privacy, and decentralized (p2p) tech.

 Formats range from demos and guided exercises to teardown sessions, clinic-style troubleshooting, and “build with me” experiments.
 If it helps a community do something real, it probably fits.